minimo-io/jquery-codex/README.md

 });

 /**
-  * this examples uses the effect 'charbychar' by which each character is revealed one by one
+  * this example uses the effect 'charbychar' by which each character is revealed one by one
   * in this effect the total duration is automatically calculated with the reveal value */
 $("#do4").click(function(){